-The MXR Dyna Comp has a long history of being the go-to compressor effects pedal for pro guitarists for over 30 years.
-It has been regarded by many as an indispensable tool for crafting the perfect tone and can still be heard today across genres of music ranginng from country to metal and everything in between.
+The MXR Dyna Comp has a long history of being one of the best compressor pedals for pro guitarists for over 30 years.
+It has been regarded by many as an indispensable tool for crafting the perfect tone and can still be heard today across genres of music ranging from country to metal and everything in between.
 Does the Dyna Comp still hold its own after 30 years?
 Is it the best guitar compressor pedal you can buy?
 You’ll have the answers in our exclusive MXR Dyna Comp review.

 But first, let’s talk about just what exactly a compression pedal is and how it works.

 A compressor pedal’s primary function is to essentially “even out” or “flatten” the dynamic volume range of your guitar tone before it reaches your amp.
 To put it simply, the quiet notes become louder, and the loud notes become quieter.

 Why would you want to do this?
 Glad you asked.
 While there are many creative uses for a good compressor, here are two of the primary reasons.

 First, by evening out the volume levels of your notes, you can get a consistent sound that’s perfect for tight clean tones, a must for chickin’ pickin’ country styles.
 The MXR Dyna Comp has defined the Nashville guitar sound for decades, being one of the essential guitar pedals of any session and touring player worth their salt.